Bachelor of Social Work

 - Leverage simulation programs for real-world scenarios

-Dedicated faculty equip students to address key areas such as mental health, child welfare, and social services.
-The curriculum examines the complexities of working with diverse populations and highlights the social worker’s role in fostering community well-being.
-The program includes several core courses, such as:
+Throughout the Bachelor of Social Work program, Fort Hays State University’s dedicated faculty prepare students to address critical areas such as mental health, child welfare, and social services.
+The curriculum explores the complexities of working with diverse populations and emphasizes the social worker’s role in promoting community well-being.
+The following are several core courses offered within the program:

 SOCW 468: Field Practicum